isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/exchange-online-service-description/interoperability-connectivity-and-compatibility.md

 - Interopérabilité de la messagerie vocale

-Pour plus d'informations sur la configuration de Skype Entreprise Server 2015 avec Exchange Online, consultez la page [Configuration de l'intégration de Skype Entreprise Server 2015 sur site avec Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=271804).
-Pour les configurations hybrides, consultez la page [Configurations hybrides Skype Entreprise Server 2015 prises en charge](https://go.microsoft.com/fwlink/?LinkID=513084).
+For more information about how to configure Skype for Business Server 2015 with Exchange Online, see [Configuring On-premises Skype for Business Server 2015 Integration with Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=271804).
+For hybrid configurations, see [Supported Skype for Business Server 2015 hybrid configurations](https://go.microsoft.com/fwlink/?LinkID=513084).

 ### <a name="microsoft-sharepoint"></a>Microsoft SharePoint